jfernandz/autocomplete-R/README.md

 ## Note
-I'm a noob in coffeescript so this package functionalities could be largely improve.
+I'm a noob in coffeescript so this package functionalities could be largely improved.

 Also, any suggestions are welcome!

 Feel free to contribute!

+Special thanks to AltraBio Company

 ## License
 Licensed under the [MIT License](https://raw.githubusercontent.com/guillaumechaumet/autocomplete-R/master/LICENSE)